Minimum viable products have just enough features for early

 an airline and the UK’s largest travel agent chain.

-Time UK, formerly IPC is a consumer magazine and
+Time, formerly IPC, was a consumer magazine and

 digital publisher.
-Its many titles have circulation of 350 million
+Its many titles had a circulation of 350 million

 Toyota, founded in 1937, is the largest listed company in

 VNU, now The Nielsen Company, was a Dutch publisher of

 consumer magazines, newspapers and business titles.